Chapter 5: Choosing Your Lens

 - Prediction 2: When a music genre they identify with is criticized, fans will defensively counter-attack by criticizing the source or the rival genre.

+Notice that Predictions 1 and 2 apply the theory to music, while Prediction 3 applies the same theory to political media.
+The theory doesn’t change; the domain does.
 Each prediction is testable.
 You could design a study to see if the data support it.
 That’s what makes it theory rather than speculation.

 The Lens Metaphor